Aspiring-Writer/_posts/kaa-3.md

 "Mine."
 He whispered,

 I swallowed and cleared my throat.
-"That would do it then, my aura must attract psycopaths by screaming 'I'm yours' to every idiot."
+"That would do it then, my aura must attract psychopaths by screaming 'I'm yours' to every idiot."

-"I am neither a pyscopath nor an idiot."
+"I am neither a psychopath nor an idiot."

-"Than you are unlucky."
+"Then you're unlucky."
 I stood up, "May I *please* go home now?"

 "You are home."

 I glared at him, "My home."

-He stood. *Yup, he was definately six-and-a-half feet tall, just a foot over me.*
+He stood. *Yup, he was definitely six-and-a-half feet tall, just a foot over me.*

 "Let me make something clear to you, Marissa.
-You, are *mine*.
+You are *mine*.
 And you are not leaving this castle until I figure out what, exactly, you are."

-"Woah, woah, woah, Mr. Psycopath.
+"Woah, Woah, Woah, Mr. Psycopath.
 I don't belong to anyone, ask around.
 And you can't keep me locked up here just to satisfy your own fantasies.
 I have my own life and I would like to get back to it."

 He growled, "I am the master of this castle, what I say goes."